 Types Of Domestic Violence Services

-Hotlines are not a long-term solution for someone living with domestic abuse, but can be an excellent first step in the wake of domestic violence.
-Domestic violence advocate groups, like the National Coalition Against Domestic Violence and the National Domestic Violence Hotline and their operators, can direct a person to the services they need, provide short-term advice, or support them in leaving acute situations.
+Hotlines are not a long-term solution for someone living with domestic abuse, but they can be a valuable first step and offer immediate crisis intervention.
+Domestic violence advocacy groups, like the National Coalition Against Domestic Violence and the National Domestic Violence Hotline and their operators, can direct a person to the services they need, provide short-term advice, or support them in leaving acute situations.

-In addition to resources like the National Domestic Violence Hotline, you can also join support groups for free, where you can connect with other individuals who have relatable experiences.
-Your domestic violence experiences are unique to you, but having other people around who are in or have been in similar situations as you, can give you a sense of solidarity and the encouragement you need to overcome domestic violence.
+In addition to resources like the National Domestic Violence Hotline, you can join free support groups to connect with other survivors.
+Support groups act as a safe space to meet others who have experienced similar challenges.
+Your domestic violence experiences are unique to you, but having other people around who are in or have been in similar situations can give you a sense of solidarity and encouragement to tell your story.

 “I have been working with Terra for close to a month.
 I have seen therapists before and my past trauma had been hard for them to handle.
 I found myself having to water down my past which delayed my healing and working through my past.
 Terra lets me vent however much I’m comfortable and doesn’t seem to be offended or disturbed by the things I’ve been through.
 This has helped me to recognize and see that maybe I will be able to work through my traumas and be able to not have them affect my future the way they have been!
 I’m grateful for her and her very caring and listening nature.
 She also isn’t just a “that sounds hard!”
 Type therapist, I like that she gives me tips and tricks to better work through my issues in and out of sessions!”